vcabbage/amqp/README.md

 pack.ag/amqp is an AMQP 1.0 client implementation for Go.

 AMQP 1.0 is not compatible with AMQP 0-9-1 or 0-10, which are the most common AMQP protocols in use today.
+A list of AMQP 1.0 brokers and other AMQP 1.0 resources can be found at [github.com/xinchen10/awesome-amqp](https://github.com/xinchen10/awesome-amqp).

-This project is currently alpha status, though is currently being used by my employer in a pre-production capacity.
-The current focus is reading from Microsoft Azure's Service Bus.
+This project is currently alpha status, though it is currently being used by my employer in a pre-production capacity.

 API is subject to change until 1.0.0.
 If you choose to use this library, please vendor it.

----

 ## Install